19 Toxic Chemicals Used In Organic Synthesis

 It is a co-catalyst for the polymerization of propylene.
 HMPA can improve the elasticity and oil resistance of ethylene-propylene rubber

 Hexamethylphosphoryl triamine is used as gas chromatographic fixatives, violet light inhibitors, rocket fuel freezing-point lowering additives, and chemical sterilants.
-It is also used in semiconductor material processing, carbon dioxide absorption/washing, ultra-low-volume spraying of pesticides, production of chemicals for insect sterility, etc. Though it is not very toxic, oral LD50 of mice is only 6000 mg/kg, it is considered a potential carcinogen for humans.
+It is also used in semiconductor material processing, carbon dioxide absorption/washing, ultra-low-volume spraying of pesticides, production of chemicals for insect sterility, etc. Though it is not very toxic, oral LD50 in mice is only 6000 mg/kg, it is considered a potential carcinogen for humans.

 It is irritating to the skin, eyes, mucous membranes, and respiratory tracts and will cause damage to organs.
 It is very volatile and you should avoid inhaling it.

 Wear suitable gloves and safety glasses and always operate in a chemical fume hood when you use chloroform.
-Due to its low boiling point, the bottle cap should not be directed at anyone so as not to hurt them by the thrusting cap when you open the chloroform bottle in a high-temperature environment.
+Due to its low boiling point, the bottle cap should not be directed at anyone so as not to hurt them with the thrusting cap when you open the chloroform bottle in a high-temperature environment.

 Formaldehyde is highly toxic and volatile and it is also a carcinogen.
 It is easily absorbed through the skin and irritating and damaging to your eyes, mucous membranes, and upper respiratory tracts.
 Avoid breathing formaldehyde vapors and wear suitable gloves and safety glasses when you use them.
 Always operate in a chemical fume hood and keep it away from heat, sparks, and flames.